 Guiding Principles

-Due to the complexity and risk associated with digital transformation projects within the domain of advanced manufacturing, it’s imperative to adhere to strict project management principles and enlist the assistance of a certified project manager (PM) with both breadth and depth of expertise and experience in the area of advanced manufacturing automation projects.
+Due to the complexity and risk associated with digital transformation projects, strict project management discipline is essential.
+A certified project manager (PM) with both breadth and depth of expertise and experience in the area of advanced manufacturing automation projects should be enlisted.

 Project Teams

-In digital transformation projects, collaboration with representatives from groups which will most likely be impacted by changes provides valuable input and buy-in from the users who will be interacting with the final product.
-Acceptance and adoption of new systems and/or processes are most successful when end users are involved in their development and implementation.
-Further, these domain experts can help the project manager to fully understand the current situation and offer thought leadership to shape the solutions to be implemented as part of the transformation.
+Collaboration with representatives from groups most impacted by changes provides valuable input and secures buy-in from end users.
+Acceptance and adoption of new systems and processes are strongest when end users are actively involved.
+These domain experts help the PM understand the current situation and shape practical, effective solutions.

 Project Planning